plutozonexyz/librelist-fonts/README.md

 OFL - Liberation Fonts - Another set of Libre fonts designed to be compatible with a small set of common Microsoft fonts. - https://github.com/liberationfonts/liberation-fonts

 ### Don't like these fonts?
-You can try out FontForge, which is open source software for typeface creators.
+You can try out FontForge, which is open source software (GPL) for typeface creators.

 Homepage: https://fontforge.org/en-US/